Emurasoft/emurasoft.github.io/en/dlg/detect_result/index.md

 Displays the preview of the file encoded with the selected encoding.

-## Open US-ASCII as System Default Encoding
+## Open US-ASCII as the system default encoding

-When the selected encoding is US-ASCII, this option opens the file as the System Default Encoding.
+When the selected encoding is US-ASCII, this option opens the file as the system default encoding.